Beyond the Carnot limit: work extraction via an entropy battery: Introduction

 \section{Introduction}

-Born out of the Industrial Revolution, heat engines provided not only practical utility but, more importantly, a theoretical framework for describing some of the most fundamental principles of nature.
-The pursuit of increasingly powerful and efficient engines, refrigerators, and related devices, driven by both technological ambition and the intellectual curiosity of figures such as Carnot and Clausius \cite{carnot1872reflexions}, led to the formulation of the four laws of thermodynamics, which govern the dynamics of heat and energy.
+Heat engines provide not only practical utility, but also a theoretical framework for describing some of the most fundamental principles of nature.
+The pursuit of increasingly powerful and efficient engines, refrigerators, and related devices, driven by both technological ambition and the intellectual curiosity of figures such as Carnot and Clausius \cite{carnot1872reflexions}, led to the formulation of the four laws of thermodynamics.
 The need to explain the emergence of these laws from the microscopic constituents of thermodynamic systems lead to statistical mechanics, a theory that successfully described the macroscopic properties of the ensemble using probability and statistical techniques.
-Maxwell, by utilizing statistical mechanics, proposed a mechanism by which an entity with sufficient knowledge of the microscopic states could violate the laws of thermodynamics \cite{maxwell18711902}, in what came to be known as Maxwell's demon.
+Maxwell, by utilizing statistical mechanics, proposed a mechanism by which an entity with sufficient knowledge of the microscopic states could violate the second law \cite{maxwell18711902}, in what came to be known as Maxwell's demon.

-Szilard \cite{szilard1964uber}, Landauer \cite{Landauer}, and Bennett \cite{bennett2003notes} each contributed, at times indirectly, to the resolution of this paradox, with Bennett ultimately recognising that such a demon would only operate for as long as it's memory has capacity to store information about the state of the system.
-If this capacity were saturated, as would occur for a demon constrained by finite physical resources, no further work could be extracted from the system.
+Szilard \cite{szilard1964uber}, Landauer \cite{Landauer}, and Bennett \cite{bennett2003notes} each contributed, at times indirectly, to the resolution of the demon paradox, with Bennett ultimately recognising that such a demon would only operate for as long as it's memory has capacity to store information about the state of the system.
+If this memory capacity were saturated, as would occur for a demon constrained by finite physical resources, no further work could be extracted from the system.
 Bennett showed, using Landauer's principal, that the energetic cost of erasing the demon's memory would be greater-than or equal-to the amount of work extracted during the engine cycles, therefore closing the paradox.